androw72/setup_instruction_spark_ereader/README.md

 ```

 __Run the SD example__
-Connect througt the USB-serialport with a serial monitor (115200 baud) (i.e. sparc-dev serial monitor) and send a character to trigger the response.
+Connect througt the USB-serialport with a serial monitor, 115200 baud.
+You can use the sparc-dev serial monitor.
+Send a character to trigger the response.
 The program should read the sd-card and report back the library list of the SD-card.

 __Wiring the EPD board:__

 Look at repapers pin description for the [EPD-board](http://repaper.org/doc/extension_board.html)

-Pin Number Description Color

 Vcc 3V Red 3.3V
-(LED1) White - - -
+(LED1) White - not connected
-(UART_RX) Grey - - -
+(UART_RX) Grey - not connected
-(UART_TX) Purple - - -
+(UART_TX) Purple - not connected
-(SW2) Blue - - -
+(SW2) Blue - not connected
 Temperature Green A0
 SPI_CLK Yellow A3
 BUSY Orange D7
 PWM Brown A7
-/RESET Black D6
+RESET Black D6
 PANEL_ON Red D2
 DISCHARGE White D4
 BORDER_CONTROL Grey D3
 SPI_MISO Purple A4
 SPI_MOSI Blue A5
-(RST/SBWTDIO) Green - - -
+(RST/SBWTDIO) Green - not connected
-(TEST/SBWTCK) Yellow - - -
+(TEST/SBWTCK) Yellow - not connected
 FLASH_CS Orange D1
-/EPD_CS Brown D0
+EPD_CS Brown D0
 GND Black GND

 __SD Card file structure__